dcsimg

 • ITV: Home to the UEFA European Championships, England Women’s Football, and shared coverage of the Six Nations.

-• Sky Sports: Offers comprehensive coverage of Premier League football, international cricket, rugby union, Formula 1, and ATP tennis.
+• Sky Sports: Offers full coverage of Premier League football, international cricket, rugby union, Formula 1, and ATP tennis.

 • TNT Sports: Covers Champions League football, rugby union, and leading cricket tournaments.